ol-coyote/templates/README.md

-This repo is just for my templates, so I can just pull and go.
+This repo is just for my templates, so I can just fetch and go.
 There is nothing special to see here.